Greedy Lovers Kill a Once-Famous Singer

 Things got more sordid and sad from there.

 Walter, who shared a twin son and daughter with Joann, had an affair with a dancer from his act.
-Joann cheated with a sloppy-looking electrician named James “Jim” Williams — who was married.
+In turn, Joann cheated with a sloppy-looking electrician named James “Jim” Williams — who was married.

 “It was like Peyton Place,” said Kay Notheis.
 “Everyone was running around with each other’s wives.”